 \subsection{The main theorem}

 Let $(M,c)$ be a compact Riemann surface.
 For a given Radon probability measure $\mu$ on $M$ by its {\it conformal deformation} we call the family of probability measures

 where $X\subset M$ is a Borel subset, and $\phi\in L^\infty(M)$ is a {\em generating function}.
-Since two generating functions that differ by a constant define the same family $\mu_t$, we always assume they have zero mean-value with respect to $\mu$. \begin{defin} A Radon probability measure $\mu$ on a compact Riemann surface $(M,c)$ is called {\em extremal} for the $k$th eigenvalue $\lambda_k(\mu,c)$ if for any $\phi\in L^\infty(M)$ the function $\lambda_k(\mu_t,c)$, where $\mu_t$ is defined by~\eqref{deform}, satisfies either the inequality
+Clearly, any two generating functions that differ by a constant define the same family $\mu_t$.
+Thus, it is sufficient to consider generating functions $\phi$ that have zero mean-value with respect to $\mu$.
+This assumption is made throughout the rest of the paper. \begin{defin} A Radon probability measure $\mu$ on a compact Riemann surface $(M,c)$ is called {\em extremal} for the $k$th eigenvalue $\lambda_k(\mu,c)$ if for any $\phi\in L^\infty(M)$ the function $\lambda_k(\mu_t,c)$, where $\mu_t$ is defined by~\eqref{deform}, satisfies either the inequality

 or the inequality

 \end{defin} In particular, we see that any $\lambda_k$-{\em maximiser} is extremal under conformal deformations.
 The definition above is a natural generalisation of the one given by Nadirashvili~\cite{Na96}, and also studied in~\cite{El00,El03}, for smooth Riemannian metrics.